 This is a long and challenging journey; but hoteliers can start by understanding the fundamental principles and practices, as well as associated legal and ethical implications of hospitality personalisation.

 Source: Google Image

 What is personalisation in hospitality?

 Personalisation mostly is about providing your guests with a more relevant, customised experience across all touch points.
 This may include the specific advertising your guests see after searching for information while planning for their trips, the offers with special rates they see on your website or the tailored amenities and services they receive while staying at your hotel.

 Tech giants like Amazon, Uber, Google, and Netflix have pioneered the era of personalised experience using data and technology, and consequently making personalisation the new normal for consumer service industries.
 The expectation that services should be tailored to best fit the customers’ preferences is higher than ever.
 And the hospitality industry must act accordingly to meet such expectations.

 Young travellers belonging to the Millennial Generation prefer a seamless experience customised to their preferences when researching and booking across channels.
-More importantly, OTAs have already invested significantly in technology to improve the guest experience.
+More important, OTAs have already invested significantly in technology to improve the guest experience.
 Hotels cannot afford to get left behind.

 How to get started with personalisation

 The first step towards personalisation is collecting data, lots and lots of it.
 There are numerous sources that hotels can rely on, such as: